 - Source Warehouses: Select this Warehouse in the Item row.
 The warehouse where you store your raw materials.
-Each required item can have separate source warehouse.
+Each required item can have a separate source warehouse.
 Group warehouse also can be selected as source warehouse.
-On submission of Work Order, the raw materials will be reserved in these warehouses for production usage.
+On submission of the Work Order, the raw materials will be reserved in these warehouses for production usage.

 - Work-in-Progress Warehouse: The warehouse where your Items will be transferred when you begin production.
 Group Warehouse can also be selected as a Work in Progress warehouse.

 - Target Warehouse: The warehouse where you store finished Items before they are shipped.

 - Scrap Warehouse: If the BOM results in Scrap material, the Scrap Warehouse needs to be selected.